-Description - This area contains higher densities than the Suburban Residential areas and single-family neighborhood area, and allows narrower lots.
-Single-family semi-detached homes and townhouses, apartments, condominiums, and senior housing are permitted as well as fully detached houses.
+Definition - This area contains higher densities than the Low Density Residential District, in and around West Middlesex Borough, due to the availability of public sewer and water.
+Also, single-family semi-detached homes, townhouses, and apartments are permitted as well as fully detached houses.

-Planning Objective - Recommended areas where more urban residential development has occurred and should occur in the future.
+Planning Objective - Recommended growth area where most of the residential development should occur in the future.
 Flexibility in densities should be provided to accommodate a wide range of housing opportunities that are consistent with the character of existing neighborhoods.